-Many of our friends will be attending their first Anglican service when they attend my upcoming ordination.
+Many of our friends will be attending their first ordination service when they attend my upcoming ordination.
 I put together this guide to help answer many of the questions many of you might have.

 As always, I would much rather talk about this in person.
 That being said, I hope this serves as a helpful primer.
 Click below to jump ahead to different sections.